softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

 4. The final representation for "cat" would be: 0.1×V₁ + 0.4×V₂ + 0.3×V₃ + 0.05×V₄ + 0.05×V₅ + 0.1×V₆

-This process happens simultaneously for every word in the sequence, allowing each word to gather information from the entire c# Multi-Head Attention: Attending from Multiple Perspectivesspectives
+This process happens simultaneously for every word in the sequence, allowing each word to gather information from the entire context.

+#### Multi-Head Attention: Attending from Multiple Perspectives

 In practice, a single attention mechanism might not be sufficient to capture all the different types of relationships between words.
 Some words might be related syntactically, others semantically, and so on.